datagrok-ai/public/help/develop/performance.md

   * Pivoting
   * Supports user-defined aggregations
   * Free-text, SQL-like queries
-* Metadata on column and data frame levels (units, quality, auto-formatting, etcc)
+* Metadata on column and data frame levels (units, quality, auto-formatting, etc.)
 * Change notifications
   * A custom eventing mechanism used across the whole platform allows for easy listening to, aggregation, filtering, routing, and logging events.